sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 232cf51 T-99: Reading numbers from file.txt to a list.
 ```

-Now imagine having hundreds of commits around these two, how would you check if calculating the sum of evens in a list is part of it?
+Now imagine having hundreds of commits around these two: how would you check if calculating the sum of evens in a list is part of it?

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git log --oneline | grep -i T-99
 232cf51 T-99: Reading numbers from file.txt to a list.
 ```

-And here is our answer, T-99 is part of this history (note that in a more realistic scenario T-99 would probably have more than one commits).
+And here is our answer: T-99 is part of this history (note that in a more realistic scenario T-99 would probably have more than one commits).
 Anyway, let's continue working on our program.

 ```python
 """calculate_the_sum.py"""